 It is clear that there are many different approaches to ideas schemes and you need to find one that suits your corporate culture and objectives.
 There are also many different software packages available to run the schemes.
 If you are thinking of implementing or improving your suggestions system then it is wise to speak to a number of other organisations and to borrow their best ideas. [...]

 In this article on the Harvard Business Review blog Vijay Govindarajan and Jay Terwilliger explain the role of a passionate champion in a brainstorm meeting.
 As you know in a brainstorm there are two main phases, idea generation using divergent thinking and idea selection using convergent thinking.
-They suggest that at [...]
+They suggest that at the [...]

 Crowdsourcing can energise your loyal fans as well as generate some good innovations but f you adopt this approach you should anticipate and resource a high volume of ideas. [...]